DOES YOUR WORK CONFRONT YOU with the suffering of poverty, ill health, violence or injustice in your community or the world?

 You are experiencing compassion fatigue or caregiver burnout (read more about them below), or related difficulties with sustaining your motivation and care.

-You would like to find ways to address conflicting or overwhelming reactions that arise in you in response to suffering.
+You are experiencing conflicting or overwhelming reactions in response to suffering.

-You would like to rekindle or better sustain your passion and energy for your work.
+support you in rekindling or better sustaining your passion and energy for your work.

-The next online programme running February - April 2018 will consist of
+The third online programme running April - June 2018 will consist of

 five fortnightly online sessions (of 1.5 hours each), over the space of 8 weeks